EnricoPicci/go-class/src/synchronization/shared-values/shared-counter/readme.md

 From the GO-CLASS project folder run the command `./bin/synchronized-shared-counter-atomic`

-## Sychronized shared counter using atomic instructions
+## Sychronized shared counter using mutexes

 In this example a counter is incremented concurrently by many goroutines which run in parallel.
 Synchronization is guaranteed by the use of mutex